 Following a notice-and-comment period, in 2020 EPA completed reconsideration of that 2016 decision and concluded, in a "Revised Determination," that regulation of coal- and oil-fired power plants under Section 112 is not "appropriate and necessary."
-The Revised

-Determination thus removes the predicate for promulgation of the MATS Rule, leaving it potentially vulnerable to challenge.
+The Revised Determination thus removes the predicate for promulgation of the MATS Rule, leaving it potentially vulnerable to challenge.

 As part of a multistate coalition, the OAG joined a petition for review of the Revised Determination in the D.C.
 Circuit.
 Together with other coalition members, the OAG also intervened on EPA's side in a consolidated case, to defend against arguments that EPA should have taken the further step of eliminating the MATS Rule.
-Briefing is not yet underway.
+The consolidated cases have been placed in abeyance while EPA revisits the Revised Determination.